A 7-hour gap in Trump’s calls evokes a missing spot on Nixon’s tapes

 The conversation between Nixon and Haldeman about 11:30 a.m. on June 20, 1972, was of particular interest, The Post reported at the time, because it happened three days after arrests were made in the break-in at Democratic headquarters.
 It was their first chance to talk about the incident.
 Notes jotted down by Haldeman suggested that after banter about the New Republic, South Dakota Gov. Dick Kneip (D) and the first lady’s birthplace of Ely, Nev., Watergate became the topic of discussion.

-Scrawled on the lined piece of paper were hints of the words exchanged between the two men: “What is our counterattack?” and “PR offensive to top this” and “We should be on the attack for diversion.”
+Scrawled on the lined piece of paper were hints of the words exchanged between the two powerful men: “What is our counterattack?” and “PR offensive to top this” and “We should be on the attack for diversion.”

 But Tape 342, played to a hushed Washington federal courtroom later that November, didn’t include those bits.
 Instead, it captured chatter “about elections and presidential speeches, press conferences and cans of soup,” The Post wrote, declaring it “an anticlimax.”
 In audible snippets of dialogue, Nixon professed that “presidential speeches are dull” and told a steward, “I’d like a little bit of that consommé.”
 Then the humming took over.